-We will use your contribution to provide scholarships for families who would not be able to participate without support.
+We will use your contribution to provide scholarships for those who would not be able to participate in our retreats without support.

 Sign up for our Family HEART Camp and

 Caroline Altmann and her family have attended each year of Family HEART Camp, bar one, and sometimes twice – fun, insight, practice and friendship keep bringing them back.
 The empathy she’s developed through NVC has much supported her two decade long exploration of mindfulness and heart-based practices and more recently parenting courses.
 She is a community meditation teacher and Buddhist studies student and is enrolled in a 2-year mindfulness teacher training.
 She has also been trained as a parenting educator by the extra-ordinary Parenting Encouragement Program (PEP) and by the author of Positive Discipline for Teens.
 She is committed to creating a world which supports ease in parenting as well as strong, loving and respectful relationships within families.

 Sara Segall and her family attended the very first Family HEART Camp in 2009.
 Returning to camp each summer to co-create community based on harmony, ease, authenticity, respect and trust has become a favorite family tradition.
 Sara has served as a volunteer staff member for the past six years, working with the youngest campers and the teenagers, and is excited to take on more of a role with the hosting team.